 We encourage all students to establish a CCSU student computer account via the webpage: http://pipeline.ccsu.edu.
 It can also be accessed via CCSU's home page at ccsu.edu.
 Your student account will give you access to valuable resources including the ability to search for available courses, register online, and view your grades.
-We also suggest that you to add your e-mail address to the department e-mail distribution (See Appendix III) so that you may receive regular announcements and information bulletins including information about internship and job opportunities.
 Be sure to update the department if you change your e-mail address, home address, and/or phone number.
 We hope that you find your experience at Central Connecticut State University an enlightening and fulfilling one.